 The SDQ is one of the most widely and internationally used measure of child mental health and has been translated into more than 80 languages including Spanish, Chinese, Russian, and Portuguese.
 Translated versions are available here.
 Information on normative SDQ data from the United Kingdom, Australia, Denmark, Finland, Italy, Germany, Japan, Spain, Sweden and the United States can be found here.

 The questionnaire takes between five and ten minutes to complete.
 All versions of the questionnaire can be given to the appropriate respondent to complete themselves.
-The questionnaire can be completed on paper or online.
-To fill out the SDQ online, visit the Youth in Mind website as the SDQ scoring website is only intended for entering data from paper copies.
+The questionnaire can be completed on paper or online and can all be found on the Youth In Mind website.

 Alternatively, in order to ensure that each item is understood by the respondent, or to gain additional information about each response, the questionnaires can be administered directly by the clinician who can ask follow-up questions.